Jagrit29/HackerRank_Java_Solutions/README.md

 * [Algorithms](#algorithms)
 * [Strings](#Strings)

- Markup : 1.
-A numbered list
+1. A numbered list
    1. A nested numbered list
-              2. Which is numbered
    2. Which is numbered

  # Algorithms